AI4Bharat/Indic-Glossary-Explorer/README.md

-# Glossary-Service
+# Indic Glossary Explorer

 ## Overview
-**`Glossary-service`** In general terms, glossary is defined as a list of terms in a special domain or area of usage, with accompanying definitions.
+In general terms, glossary is defined as a list of terms in a special domain or area of usage, with accompanying definitions.
 In the translation context, glossary can be defined as a pair which is associated with a field of knowledge, source being in one language and the target being in another language.

-Ex : {Appellant, अपीलकर्ता } can be a pair under the en-hi glossary for the judicial domain.
+Ex : `{Appellant, अपीलकर्ता}` can be a pair under the en-hi glossary for the judicial domain.

 Such glossary helps the Translation/Annotations systems to make effective translation based on the context and domain.

-## Glossary-service Architecture
+## Architecture
 <p align="center">
   <img src="https://github.com/AI4Bharat/Glossary-App/blob/master/docs/Glossary-service.png?raw=true"  width="800" height="350">
 </p>